-How to Add New Worker Node to Existing Kubernetes Cluster
+How to Add New Kubernetes Worker Node Step-by-Step

-In this blog post, we will learn how to add new worker node to existing Kubernetes cluster.
-In this demonstration, we will be using on-prem Kubernetes cluster deployed on Ubuntu 24.04.
+In this post, we will explain how to add new Kubernetes worker node step-by-step.
+We are assuming on-prem Kubernetes cluster is up and running on Ubuntu 24.04.

 Scaling your Kubernetes cluster is essential as your applications grow.
 Adding new worker nodes to your existing on-prem Kubernetes cluster allows you to distribute workloads more efficiently, ensuring better performance and reliability.